 Mathematical skills and the use of GIS will encourage students to interrogate and manipulate fieldwork data.

-This course price includes in-course transport, whilst at the centre, and is exempt from VAT.
+The course price includes in-course transport, whilst at the centre, and is exempt from VAT.

 Moth and/or mammal trapping to be completed one evening and following morning.